davetron5000/daves-resume/README.markdown

 Key Achievements:

++ Conducted usability tests with cross-functional users group and revised system based on user feedback;  significantly contributed to the success of the application which gave the team confidence that the product would be highly usable
++ Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment; allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff
 + Successfully completed migration of legacy system to modern, distributed system based on J2EE and Swing;  modernized system provided many usability and workflow enhancements over legacy system and is used daily within the USMS
 + Successfully migrated technical infrastructure from Weblogic to JBoss; Standards-compliance and open-source saved USMS significant cost in both licensing and maintenance
 + Designed and implemented a self-directed training tool and context-sensitive help system using JavaHelp;  Trainers could author content and users could train on a live version of the application
-+ Conducted usability tests with cross-functional users group and revised system based on user feedback;  significantly contributed to the success of the application which gave the team confidence that the product would be highly usable
-+ Standardized development tools and practices by creating a project intranet, Ant-based deployment scripts and a common build environment; allowed new developers to be up and running very quickly and ensured accurate knowledge transfer between staff
-+ Created prototype of mobile interface to a USMS criminal search system by re-using EJB-based business logic; standards-compliance and distributed design allowed for very fast prototyping, keeping costs down for the government

 ### Publicis Dialog (formerly Novo/Ironlight) (San Francisco, CA)
 _2/1998 - 2/2002_